 Certain programs also offer reduced fees, scaled-back royalties, lower down payments, short-term 0% loans, and more.
 For instance, 7-Eleven leases property for its franchisees.

+Others have special deals with equipment leasing companies and offer equipment financing.
 Check Section 10 of the FDD to see whether the parent company will help with financing.

 Some parent companies and lenders will try to entice minorities, women or veterans to join the franchise with special incentives.

 Veterans can tap the SBA’s Patriot Express Pilot Loan Initiative, which has a lower FICO bar for applicants and guarantees up to 85% of the loan amount.
 The International Franchise Association has VetFran partnerships with hundreds of franchisors — such as the UPS Store and Midas International Corp. — that help draw down startup costs for former members of the military.
 Plenty of other lenders have veterans programs as well.